edwin-jones/edwin-jones.github.io/_posts/2018-09-18-how-I-stopped-worrying-and-learned-to-love-emulation.md

 title:  How I stopped worrying and learned to love emulation
 ---

+**_UPDATE 2022: This post has now been rewritten for issue 54 of wireframe magazine and is available [here on page 48.](https://wireframe.raspberrypi.com/issues/54)_**

 Emulators fancinate me.
 The idea that you could run a computer within another computer feels like some sort of arcane vodoo magic.
 [Playing Gamecube games on a PC?](https://www.google.co.uk/search?q=dolphin+emulator&oq=dolphin+emulator&aqs=chrome..69i57.1996j0j7&sourceid=chrome&ie=UTF-8) [MegaDrive games on an Xbox 360](https://en.wikipedia.org/wiki/Sonic%27s_Ultimate_Genesis_Collection)?
 Insanity, but awesome nonetheless.

 I've wanted to dabble in writing my own emulator for a long time but in earlier years I lacked confidence and more recently I just didn't feel like I had the time.
 After watching a colleague of mine at [Mediatonic](https://www.mediatonicgames.com/) write his own working [NES emulator from scratch](https://bitbucket.org/gamezer0/nesemu/raw/64d3b73167568a391e69ef189fc1dc9b4eb395e9/doc/Kike%20Alcor%20-%20Creating%20a%20NES%20emulator%20v2.pdf) I felt I needed to try again.
 After, *ahem*, gentle encouragement from other colleagues I thought what the heck, I'd give it a try.